ABC Organic Gardener Magazine latest issue magazine cover.

 Lemon myrtle

 Lemon myrtle, Backhousia citriodora, is an aromatic and iconic plant we all should be growing.
-Look for a semi-advanced plant, growing in a 200 – 300 mm pot, as these beauties are slow-growing, sometimes only producing 2-3 new leaves per year on smaller plants.
+Look for a semi-advanced plant, growing in a 200 – 300 mm pot, as these beauties are slow-growing, sometimes only producing 2-3 new leaves per year on smaller indoor plants.
 With a large specimen, you can pick a leaf, crush it, inhaling the gorgeous uplifting lemony aroma, then make tea by adding the leaf and boiling water to a cup.
 Leaves can be used in a variety of ways in the kitchen.
 Lemon myrtle can tolerate some drying out, and is quite shade tolerant in the garden, but prefers some light indoors.
 Aniseed myrtle, Syzygium anisatum, is lemon myrtle’s sister, and if you can find her you might like to try growing this plant indoors.

 Native pepper